Not sure where to start? Call 724-847-6225 and ask for a Drug and Alcohol (D&A), Intellectual Disability (ID), or Mental Health (MH) Specialist.

 Miracle Dental Associates Integrated Dentistry for Children and Special Needs from ages 0-20.
 Occupational therapists, therapy dogs, and other useful modalities are used to increase positive experiences with an emphasis on those with spectrum and psychological diagnoses.
 Introducing On-Site Dentistry.

-Other Web Resources for Youth and their Families
+PA Resources for Youth and their Families

 Education Law Center